The Collection Floor

 Designed Neutrality

 22°C. Even lighting.
 Dampened sound.
 The 72-bpm hum.
 Four ceramic mugs.
-Every element of the Collection Floor is calibrated for emotional neutrality — not comfort, not discomfort, but the specific absence of feeling that allows twelve people to process cognitive debt as routine.
+Every element of the Collection Floor is calibrated for emotional neutrality — not comfort, not discomfort, but the specific absence of feeling that allows twelve people to process cognitive diminishment as routine.

 - The Four Mugs: Ceramic mugs sit on four of the twelve desks — the only personal items visible on the entire floor.
 The other eight desks are bare.
-Whether the four mugs represent defiance, habit, or some tacit permission that management extends to a third of its staff is unclear.
+Whether the four mugs signal defiance, habit, or some tacit permission that management extends to a third of its staff is unclear.
 What is clear is that someone decided the mugs could stay, and someone decided the rest of the desks would remain empty.

 - The Heartbeat Floor: The 72-bpm hum from Server Farm 14 matches resting human heart rate.
 Whether this is coincidental engineering or deliberate design — a corporate lullaby that synchronizes the body's rhythm to the building's infrastructure — is a question nobody on the 14th floor has asked aloud.
 The hum makes the work feel procedural.
 That may be the point.